-As shown above, strong job growth is projected with large numbers of annual job openings at the state and national levels in fields related to international business majors.
+As shown above, strong job growth is projected with large numbers of annual job openings at the state and national levels in fields related to management or organizational leadership majors.

 4. Provide data showing the current and projected supply of prospective graduates.